Criticism of modern paganism: Gardnerian Wicca

 Gerald Gardner, the eponymous founder of Gardnerian Wicca, particularly stressed heterosexual approaches to Wicca.
 This practice may stem from Gardner's text (ostensibly quoting a witch, but perhaps in his own words):

-Gardner was accused of advocating homophobic by Lois Bourne, one of the high priestesses of the Bricket Wood coven:Gerald was homophobic.
+Gardner was accused of advocating homophobia by Lois Bourne, one of the high priestesses of the Bricket Wood coven:Gerald was homophobic.
 He had a deep hatred and detestation of homosexuality, which he regarded as a disgusting perversion and a flagrant transgression of natural law...
 "There are no homosexual witches, and it is not possible to be a homosexual and a witch" Gerald almost shouted.
 No one argued with him.However, the legitimacy of Gardner's rumored homophobia is disputable because Gardner showed much more evidence of an open and accepting attitude about practices in his writing which would not be characterized by the hatred or phobia which was common in the 1950s:Also, though the witch ideal is to form perfect couples of people ideally suited to each other, nowadays this is not always possible; the right couples go together and the rest go singly and do as they can.
 Witchcraft today is largely a case of "make do".